luk036/luk036.github.io/flows/gitpod.md

 - Remote working environment for software development
 - Development on the go
 - Cloud-based development
-- Remote access to a (virtual) 🐧 Linux machine (docker's container) that has a 16-core CPU and 60GB RAM!
+- Remote access to a (virtual) 🐧 Linux machine (docker's container) that has a 16-core CPU and 60 GB RAM!
 - The only requirements:
   - a web browser (better Chrome or Firefox)
   - an internet connection
-  - a github/gitlab account
+  - a GitHub/GitLab account

 ---

 ## Technologies

-- GitPod's IDE is based on Eclipse Foundation's Theia, the same as VSCode.
+- Gitpod's IDE is based on Eclipse Foundation's Theia, the same as VSCode.
 - Experimental support of VSCode's extensions.
 - Integrate with GitHub repositories.
 - Docker's container as a virtual 🐧 Linux machine.